John Ford Coley

 John Ford Coley: The Soft Rock Voice of the 1970s

-John Ford Coley is an American singer, songwriter, and pianist best known as one half of the immensely successful soft rock duo England Dan & John Ford Coley.
-Hailing from Dallas, Texas, Coley, alongside his musical partner Dan Seals, achieved mainstream fame in the mid-1970s with a string of melodic, heartfelt hits.
-Their signature song, "I'd Really Love to See You Tonight," soared to number two on the Billboard Hot 100 in 1976 and became a platinum-selling anthem of the era.
+John Ford Coley is an American singer, songwriter, and pianist best known as one half of the immensely popular soft rock duo England Dan & John Ford Coley.
+Hailing from Dallas, Texas, Coley, alongside his musical partner Dan Seals, achieved massive commercial success in the mid-to-late 1970s.
+Their signature harmonies and melodic songcraft produced a string of gold-certified hits that dominated the pop and adult contemporary charts.

 Early career